gwenknight/gwenknight.github.io/_pages/overview.md

 England and to use the results to target interventions for control.

 #### Selected publications
-[Screening for carbapenem resistance]().
+[Screening for carbapenem resistance](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6094916/).
 This work explores whether screening for patients carrying carbapenem resistant Enterobacteriaceae should be done using a direct PCR test or a culture and then PCR combination.
 This was presented at ECCMID 2018.

-#### Collaborators: [Alison Holmes](https://www.imperial.ac.uk/people/alison.holmes) and the [HPRU
+*Fast and expensive (PCR) or cheap and slow (culture)?
+A mathematical modelling study to explore screening for carbapenem resistance in UK hospitals. **G. M. Knight**, E. Dyakova, S. Mookerjee, F. Davies, E. T. Brannigan, J. A. Otter, A. H. Holmes.
+BMC medicine 16 (2018), 141*

-for HCAI and AMR](https://www.imperial.ac.uk/medicine/hpru-amr), Elie Dyakova, [Jon Otter](https://www.imperial.ac.uk/people/j.otter) and
+#### Collaborators: [Alison Holmes](https://www.imperial.ac.uk/people/alison.holmes) and the [HPRU for HCAI and AMR](https://www.imperial.ac.uk/medicine/hpru-amr), Elie Dyakova, [Jon Otter](https://www.imperial.ac.uk/people/j.otter) and
 Siddharth Mookerjee at Imperial College Healthcare NHS Trust.